Christmas and Marriage meet

 ‘If God so loved us, we ought to love one another.
 We love, because He loved us first.’

 God is the secure and stable source of our love because God is Love and acted on our behalf in love.
-From this place, we have a renewed capacity to give and receive love.
+From this place, we have a renewed capacity to give and receive love, and to understand its true filling in our lives comes from God alone.

-God’s love is what has the capacity to fill our deepest need to be loved.
-He is the source of our filling, the source of our being able to love, and the source of our being able to receive love from others.
+God’s love is what satisfies our deepest need to be loved.
+He is our filling, and the source of our being able to love — like an overflowing.
+He also is our source of grace in being able to deal with each other when we don’t love so well.

-When we see and understand how God demonstrated His love for us, we are moved to love one another.
-As we have been loved, so we can love.
+But seeing and experiencing how God demonstrated His love for us, we are moved to love one another.
+We cannot remain unloving.

 ‘If we love one another, God abides in us and His love is perfected in us.’

 In marriage, we live in a representation of the first relationship ever created.
-We live in representation of the relationship of Jesus and His church.
-And we live in the closest, most intimate relationship that we will experience on earth.
-It would be foolish, almost arrogant, to think that we can live in love in the bond of marriage, on our own, without connection to the original Source.
-When we live in love through Jesus Christ as central and foundational to our marriage, knowing all that He has done for us in God’s love, we stand on solid ground.
-And then learning to love one another in the best ways possible through sharing how we best feel loved and asking each other, ‘Can you love me like this?’ takes on a whole new depth to understanding love in marriage.
+And we live in representation of the relationship of Jesus and His church, which we be the last marriage.
+We live in the closest, most intimate relationship that we will experience on earth.
+It would be foolish, almost arrogant, to think that we can live in love in the bond of marriage, entirely on our own, without connection to the original Source, this God who is Love.
+When we live in love through Jesus Christ as central and foundational to our marriage, remembering all God has done for us, we flourish and represent Him well to each other and to those around us.
+Life, love and hope shine in this broken world.

 Understanding and Loving